-One of the most common issues that Hyundai Tucson, Elantra, and i20 owners experience is radio issues.
+One of the most common issues that Hyundai i20, Santa Fe, iLoad, Accent, Elantra and i40 owners experience is radio issues.
 If your Hyundai vehicle is experiencing radio issues, you should use the information provided in this guide to help you identify and resolve these issues.

 It is important that you resolve any radio issues with your vehicle as soon as possible.
 Some problems that could be causing your radio not to function correctly could inadvertently cause issues with other aspects of your vehicle.